 Security tokens refer to financial securities, such as stocks, bonds and commodities whose ownership is attached to a crypto-token, hosted on a blockchain.
 Security tokens represent a more traditional type of asset than value-based cryptocurrencies or utility tokens and as such are sometimes referred to as digital assets, rather than cryptocurrencies.

-Thanks to improved regulatory environments across the globe (particularly in the US) security tokens finally have the green light to enter the marketplace in a legal and compliant way like never before.
+Thanks to improved regulatory environments worldwide – and particularly in the US – security tokens finally have the green light to enter the marketplace like never before.

 Disclaimer: This information should not be interpreted as an endorsement of cryptocurrency or any specific

 provider, service or offering.
 It is not a recommendation to trade.